Repairing Burnt Summer Lawns

 Lawn Moisture Test

-You could dig down into the lawn a few inches and check for moisture but a crude but often accurate measure of soil moisture for lawns other than those on very sandy soil is to use a 6" phillips screw driver.
-If it pushes all the way into the lawn easily then you have maximum moisture in your lawn.
+You could dig down into the lawn a few inches and check for moisture but a crude and reasonably accurate measure of soil moisture for lawns other than those on very sandy soil is to use a 6" phillips screw driver.
+If it pushes all the way into the lawn easily then you should have good moisture in your lawn.
 As the lawn dries it will get harder and therefore the screw driver will not penetrate as far.
 If the driver won't go in more than an inch or so then your lawn is starting to become dry and care should be taken.
 Any less than an inch of penetration and I'd classify the lawn as dry and therefore refrain from treatments.

 Dry Patches or Fairy Rings